mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 (monitor_interval + backend_connect_timeout) * failcount
 ```

+### `enforce_writable_master`

+This feature is disabled by default.
+If set to ON, the monitor attempts to
+disable the *read_only*-flag on the master when seen.
+The flag is
+checked every monitor tick.
+The monitor user requires the SUPER-privilege for
+this feature to work.

+Typically, the master server should never be in read-only-mode.
+Such a situation
+may arise due to misconfiguration or accident, or perhaps if MaxScale crashed
+during switchover.

+When this feature is enabled, setting the master manually to *read_only* will no
+longer cause the monitor to search for another master.
+The master will instead
+for a moment lose its [Master]-status (no writes), until the monitor again
+enables writes on the master.
+When starting from scratch, the monitor still
+prefers to select a writable server as master if possible.

 ### `enforce_read_only_slaves`

 This feature is disabled by default.
-If set to ON, the monitor attempts to set
+If set to ON, the monitor attempts to
-the server `read_only` flag to ON on any slave server with `read_only` OFF.
-The
+enable the *read_only*-flag on any writable slave server.
+The flag is checked
-flag is checked at every monitor iteration.
-The monitor user requires the
+every monitor tick.
+The monitor user requires the SUPER-privilege for this
-SUPER-privilege for this feature to work.
-While the `read_only`-flag is ON, only
+feature to work.
+While the `read_only`-flag is ON, only users with the
-users with the SUPER-privilege can write to the backend server.
-If temporary
+SUPER-privilege (or READ_ONLY ADMIN) can write to the backend server.
+If
-write access is required, this feature should be disabled before attempting to
+temporary write access is required, this feature should be disabled before
-disable `read_only`.
-Otherwise the monitor would quickly re-enable it.
+attempting to disable *read_only*.
+Otherwise the monitor will quickly re-enable
+it.

 ### `maintenance_on_low_disk_space`